 5 Things that Can Affect Business Term Loans

 With a few rare exceptions, every business will need to borrow money at some time or other.
-Whether you need capital to launch your startup, or need an influx of cash to cover an expanse or fund an expansion, business financing is a fact of life for entrepreneurs.
-It’s important to understand how a lending institution evaluates their risk and rewards.
+Whether you need capital to launch a startup, or need an influx of cash to cover an expense or fund an expansion, business financing is a fact of life for entrepreneurs, so it’s important to understand how lending institutions evaluate risk.
 Here are five of the biggest considerations.

 The type of business

 Some businesses are simply a riskier investment than others.
 A bank will approach a crowded field (like restaurants) differently than it will approach a medical supply company, or a business in a declining industry like film development.
 The higher the perceived risk, the higher the interest rate you may be charged.

 Business financing and consumer lending have quite a bit in common, and one of the biggest similarities is the importance of your credit score.
 Just as if you were applying for a mortgage loan, the higher the credit score, the lower the risk, and therefore, the lower the rate.
 It’s important to note that while an established business may have a great business credit score, the owner’s personal credit often comes into play as well.